chakrabar/chakrabar.github.io/_posts/articles/2018-01-22-porting-existing-webapi-to-aspnet-core-2.0.md

 #### [5] The Produces filter

-A `Produces` ResultFilter can be added action, controller or global level to force output to be specific format ignoring content negotiation.
+A `Produces` ResultFilter can be added at action, controller or global level to force output to be specific format, ignoring content negotiation.
 Following code forces a `XML` formatted result

 ```cs
 [Produces("application/xml")] //will force to send XML ignoring ConNeg